luixlacrux/dotfiles/README.md

 stow tmux
 ```

-Repeat the above step for each configuration set you want to apply, like `alacritty`, `zsh`, etc.
+Repeat the above step for each configuration set you want to apply, like `git`, `zsh`,  etc.

 ### Homebrew Installation (macOS)